Brian A. Joyce: Senate career

 During his tenure in the Senate, Joyce distinguished himself as a fierce advocate for the rights of disabled children and elderly citizens.
 He was credited with securing hundreds of millions of dollars for public schools in his district, and he was instrumental in the revitalization of the Neponset River and Blue Hills reservations.

 In 2004, after Massachusetts became the first U.S. state to legalize same-sex marriage, Joyce preserved equal marriage rights by filibustering a bill that would have banned same-sex marriage.
 At the time, Joyce explained his decision by stating that "I believe in an America where no religious body seeks to impose its will, directly or indirectly.
 Tradition as a rationale for discrimination is not persuasive."

 In May 2006, Joyce traveled to Pakistan in support of Bush Administration's efforts to court the allied nation in the war on terror, where he talked foreign policy on state-run PTV, joining then Republican Representative Mark Martin of Arkansas and New Mexico Attorney General Hector H. Balderas on a top Pakistani talk show.

-Brian Joyce strongly opposed the Judge Rotenberg Center during his tenure in office, and tried repeatedly to use his influence to shut it down.
+Joyce strongly opposed the Judge Rotenberg Center during his tenure in office, and he tried repeatedly to ban the Center's use of electric shock treatment on disabled children.
 The Judge Rotenberg Center has been condemned for torture by the United Nations special rapporteur on torture.

 Committee memberships

-During his last term in office, Joyce served on the following committees:
+During his final term in office, Joyce served in the following roles: